MyRandomShit/tech-progression/reference_materials/95_trinity.md

 ### The Angel of Infinite Records

-**What appeared as "The Auditor" - man with grey Mazda and clipboard**
+**What appeared as "The Auditor" - man in fedora and trench coat with silver pocketwatch and hourglass belt buckle**

 **True Form:**